-A Member of the Fund may appoint an individual or more than one individual as a Member's Fund Guardian for the purposes of the payment of that specific Member's benefits and the management of that Member's Superannuation Interests held in the Fund in accordance with the provisions of the Deed.
+A Member of the Fund may appoint an individual as a Member's Fund Guardian for the purposes of the payment of that specific Member's benefits and the management of that Member's Superannuation Interests held in the Fund in accordance with the provisions of the Deed.
 This appointment must be in writing ("the Deed of Appointment") and must be executed by both the Member nominating and the Fund Member's Guardian appointed and must also be witnessed by two independent witnesses.
-The Deed of Appointment may specify the powers, functions and restrictions that the Member may wish to impose on the Guardian including the Guardians term of appointment.
 A Fund Guardian may be appointed by a Conditional Pension Deed pursuant to Rule 25.8 d).